-A full copy of our policy for special educational needs and Local Offer SEN&D are available here:
+A full copy of our policy for Special Educational Needs and SEN Information Booklet are available here:

 All pupils in our school study the National Curriculum.
 It is estimated that approximately 20% of pupils may experience learning difficulties at some point during their education.
 We believe there are considerable benefits for all pupils, in catering for special educational needs in the mainstream class.
 Some pupils may, however, at times require more specialised teaching, which can better be provided within a small group situation away from the main classroom.

 Our Special Educational Needs Co-ordinator (SENCO) is Mrs A Jones.

 All staff share responsibility for pupils with special educational needs in their classes, including those with a significantly greater learning difficulty than the majority of their peers and more able pupils.
 Pupils are taught in mixed ability classes.